TheMrGhostman/GenerativeMIL.jl/README.md

 [^*]: At this point PoolModel works only for constant cardinality.

-[^5]: Foldingenetvae is trainable on gpu via function "fit_gpu_ready!".
+[^5]: FoldingeNet VAE is trainable on gpu via function "fit_gpu_ready!".
 It is a special case with fixed cardinality and without KLD of reconstructed encoding.